moshejw/Nand-to-chatbot/README.md

 # Nand-to-chatbot
-An implementation of the Eliza DOCTOR chatbot on the Nand2Tetris Jack language
+An implementation of the Eliza DOCTOR chatbot using the Nand2Tetris Jack language

 # How to run ELIZA